daleroberts0712/microsoft-clone/README.md

-# microsoft-clone
+# Microsoft Clone

 A Microsoft Homepage Clone built with CSS, Bootstrap and JavaScript.

-CSS was used for mainly the layout, Bootstrap was used for the Carousel Slide.
+CSS was used for mainly used for styling of the layout, Bootstrap was used to create a Carousel.

-JavaScript was used for the Carousel Slideshow, for the Hamburger menu and for the all-microsoft dropdown.
+JavaScript was used to make the Carousel into a Slideshow, as well as for the Hamburger menu when being displayed on smaller screens, and for the all-microsoft dropdown.